r9y9/SynthesisFilters.jl/README.md

 ## Features

 - **AllPoleDF**: All-pole digital filter for synthesis from LPC
+- **AllPoleLatticeDF**: All-pole lattice digital filter for synthesis from PARCOR
 - **LSPDF**: LSP digital filter for synthesis from LSP
-- **LTCDF**: All-pole lattice digital filter for synthesis from PARCOR
 - **LMADF**: Log magnitude approximation digital filter for synthesis from cepstrum
 - **MLSADF**: Mel-log spectrum approximation digital filter for synthesis from mel-cepstrum
 - **MGLSADF**: Mel generalized-log spectrum approximation digital filter for synthesis from mel-generalized cepstrum